legacyO7/Fujitsu_Scanner_Installer_Script_ubuntu/Fujitsu/README.txt

 note for dev :
-	Since I am terminated from KM Technologies, I wont be able to continue this project.
+	  I wont be able to continue this project.
 So here I present the final build (FSI v2.4) which will be compactable with any software modifications done be Fujitsu and works for any Fujitsu high speed scanners.
 FSI v2.2 supports almost all Ubuntu installations but in future when it fails, this build (FSI v2.4) will help you continue the installation process.